 So limiting that amount of packaged bars and snacks they eat is important to me.
 The more healthy food recipes the better.

-That’s why I love this recipe for Cranberry Oatmeal Bars.
+That’s why we love this recipe for Cranberry Oat Bars.
 It’s easy and tastes wonderful, but packs a nutrient punch with the cranberries and whole wheat, plus it’s low in refined sugar.

 The other thing we love about this recipe is it’s easy to bake up with ingredients you have on hand.

 So, buy two and freeze one!
 There are so many Things You Can Do With Leftover Cranberry Sauce!

 Now, if you wanted to go festive you could drizzle a little white chocolate over the top and they’d be something really special!
 They kinda remind me of cranberry bliss bars when the have the drizzle, but a little healthier 🙂

 Note: If you prefer a sweeter bar, you can always add more sugar to this recipe.